chuymarin/doa-jenkins-lab/LAB_2.md

 * Select "Git" option
 * Fill the Repositories values as follow:
   * Repository URL: paste the ssh url from your doa-angular-hello-world repository
-  * You can find that un your repository site, "Clone or Download" button, "Use SSH" link, and copy the URL
+  * You can find that in your repository site, "Clone or Download" button, "Use SSH" link, and copy the URL
   * Credentials: select your created credentials
 * Note: Jenkins will try to access your repository, and it will show an error if it is not able to access, selecting your credentials should fix the issue